buelbuel/deno-dim/README.md

 - TypeScript-first
 - Deno-native with no build steps
 - Modular: use only what you need
-- Abstracted HTML and Shadow Element components for less boilerplate
+- Base components with less boilerplate
-- Utility functions for HTML templating and styling
+- HTML templating and styling utilities
 - Reactivity
 - i18n
 - Simple built-in router (optional - works well with Oak, Hono, or other Deno routers)